The Immersive Learning Factory Project

 The use of virtual reality as a training aid to complement traditional learning also provides students with an avenue for active and dynamic learning, which can lead to high engagement and motivation, increase learning retention and boost creativity.

-The College recently welcomed students and employers from the veterinary nursing field to a showcase event at their Huntingdon campus in Cambridgeshire.
+During its Launch, the College welcomed students and employers from the veterinary nursing field to a showcase event at their Huntingdon campus in Cambridgeshire.
 The purpose of the event was to highlight the potential applications of VR technology and give representatives a chance to try out the system and feedback their thoughts.
 The event was a huge success with nothing but positive feedback from both students and employers.

 The College has also launched a spin off company called ‘The Immersive Learning Factory Limited’ to offer virtual reality development services to other Colleges and Universities as well as for commercial applications.
 Six new jobs have already been created in building a team of talented developers with the know how and expertise to create virtual reality training programmes quickly and in a cost effective manner.